jeeeyul/eclipse-themes/README.md

 If you liked this software and want to support me, consider <a href="#donation">Donation</a>.

-# Kepler is now supported!
+# Juno SR2 & Kepler is now supported!
 * [Release Note](https://github.com/jeeeyul/eclipse-themes/wiki/Release-Note)

 ## Update Site